 Advanced planning can save a great deal of money on airfares.
 When making airline reservations, check dates for a savings in the airfare and check an assortment of flight times and options.
-Airfares of over \$400 must be approved by the divisional dean.
+Airfares of over \$400 must be approved by the associate provost and academic dean.
 Also, it may be less expensive for candidates to fly into Saint Cloud than use Executive Express to travel here from the Twin Cities.